Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    cd ref_files/<board>
    make all COMMON_IMAGE_VERSAL=<path/to/common_image/>  #Specify the path of the common image
    ```

    This command is to generate platform with pre-built software components and do sw emulation by running vadd application to test this platform.

    ```
    make sd_card COMMON_IMAGE_VERSAL=<path/to/common_image/>  #Specify the path of the common image
    ```

    This command is to generate platform with pre-built software components and do hw test on board by running vadd application to test this platform.

-2. To clean the generated files, run
+2. To clean the generated files, run the following:

    ```bash
    make clean